tj-wells/coti-docker-method/README.md

 ## 3. Define the Environment

-The .env file defines the environment variables of your node, and should be presented in the format:
+The .env file defines the environment variables of your node, and should be formatted as

 ```.env
 ACTION="testnet"